 Heart Failure

 Heart valves keep blood flowing through the heart in one direction.
-Your heart has four valves: the tricuspid, pulmonary, mitral and aortic valves.
+The heart has four valves: the tricuspid, pulmonary, mitral and aortic valves.
 Heart valve disease occurs when a valve fails to work by not opening (stenosis) or closing (regurgitation) completely.

 Stenosis: A valve that does not open completely decreasing the amount of blood that can move forward.
 The valves can be referred to as being sticky, narrow or stiff.